 Integrated Crop-livestock Systems, Climate Change, Soil Health, and Crop Insurance: How Are They Linked?

 This project centers around evaluating the economic and soil health impacts of integrated-crop livestock systems.
 In particular, we aim to understand how integrating crops and livestock on the same land can potentially improve soil health and decrease income uncertainty in volatile market conditions.
-In this context, we further consider how Earth Observation (EO) technologies may support improved monitoring protocols fundamental to risk assessment in agricultural land.
+We further hope to use the template we develop in this project to inform enterprise budget scenarios across Florida and Brazil.

 Technical approach

-Utilizing the Decision Support System for Agrotechnology Transfer (DSSAT) crop modelling software, we are modelling peanut-cotton crop rotations that support or directly include livestock grazing as a management practice and compare this to systems which are solely growing peanut-cotton rotations with winter fallow.
-Combining these simulations with USDA NASS surveys of crop prices and input costs allows us to use Monte Carlo models to determine probability distributions of profit under our contrasting systems and assess risk, particularly in years of poor crop performance.
-We can further simulate these systems under varying weather conditions, particularly drought, to understand how integrated crop-livestock systems may support more sustainable and less volatile enterprises.
+Utilizing Monte Carlo simulations for stochastic enterprise budget scenarios, we are modelling how integration of grazing winter forages supports profitability in peanut-cotton systems.
+This simulations use a combination of regional and national datasets to determine probability distributions of profit under our contrasting systems and assess risk, particularly in years of poor crop performance.
+We plan to further simulate these systems under biophysical conditions to understand how integrated crop-livestock systems may support more sustainable and less volatile enterprises.

 Expected outcomes